 The BSc (Hons) in Agricultural Business Management will support you to develop the unique mix of knowledge and skills required to work in a range of roles in the extended food supply chain.
 Whether you want a career in a corporate environment directing supply systems, working in a family business or, in a SME refining delivery processes, this degree will support you to achieve your goals.

 Core modules will give you a solid grounding in business while specialist modules will encourage you to explore food supply systems and their management in a wide range of contexts.

-In addition to this trip you will attend networking events, gain contacts through our alumni network, and have the opportunity to take part in a range of additional trips and activities to broaden your perspective.
+You will attend networking events, gain contacts through our alumni network, and have the opportunity to take part in a range of trips and activities to broaden your perspective.

 After graduating you may also receive the Chartered Management Institute (CMI) Level 6 Diploma in Management and Leadership, and the Institute of Enterprise and Entrepreneurs (IOEE) Professional Diploma in Enterprise and Entrepreneurship.
 Also, annual membership to CMI is free for one year after graduation.

 In the second year of the degree programme, you will apply and develop your expertise during a 15-week work placement.
 Not only could you find yourself working for prestigious companies in the UK or across the world, you will also develop your confidence and make a range of industry contacts.

 For UK students (as of March 2020) a visa may not be required but this may change.
 For non UK/EU nationals (current Tier 4 visa students), the student will have to arrange their own visa.

 We are delighted to work with a wide range of businesses, partners and accreditation organisations, some of which are shown below:

 Across the programme Employability Standards are built into every module.
 These are designed in consultation with employers, so you will always be able to see the relevance of what you are studying to your future career.